csdms/babelizer/paper/paper.md

 suite for the model’s BMI.
 The model can then be imported and run through Python.

-The user provides metadata describing his or her model through a *toml*-formatted file (see Figure 2 for an example).
+The user provides metadata describing their model through a *toml*-formatted file (see Figure 2 for an example).
 The `babelizer` uses the metadata to fill a set of *jinja*-formatted template files to construct the new repository (or update an existing repository).
 The entire